-For the amount of roles he’s managed to grab so far, one would think that he’d been active for many more years but the reality is this: he only debuted in 2001 after attending two different voice acting schools: Aoni‘s (only briefly) and Mausu‘s (company that managed his career up until early 2016).
+For the number of roles he’s managed to grab so far, one would think that he’d been active for many more years but the reality is this: he only debuted in 2001 after attending two different voice acting schools: Aoni‘s (only briefly) and Mausu‘s (company that managed his career up until early 2016).

 Daisuke Ono‘s route to stardom wasn’t earned easily.
 To reach where he is right now, many obstacles had to be overcome and his motto has always guided him through it all:

 “Betray your expectations.
 Surpass your predictions“

 Debuting in 2001 and staying relevant wasn’t as easy as it had been in the ’80s and still in the early ’90s.
 Being a seiyuu was now a dream that a majority of kids in Japan had and tried to pursue.

 Voice acting schools were everywhere in Japan making this job one of the most wanted among youngsters.
 Therefore career as a voice actor started to get massive popularity to the point that the early 00’s (especially between 2001 to 2003 classes) count with what are now some of the biggest names in the industry: Hiro Shimono, Tatsuhisa Suzuki, Satoshi Hino, among many others.

 Ono came to Tokyo from Kochi prefecture (south of Japan) on the Island of Shihoku, Japan.
 In Kochi his parents run their family business, a furniture shop called “Ono Furniture Shop“.
 He also has an older brother, Yuushin, that is a veterinarian.